alonsogutierrez/prodev-perspectives-fe/posts/exploring-clean-architecture.md

 ## Benefits of Clean Architecture

-Maintainability: Clean Architecture promotes code that is decoupled and independent of external frameworks or dependencies.
+**Maintainability**: Clean Architecture promotes code that is decoupled and independent of external frameworks or dependencies.
 This enhances maintainability as changes in one layer do not affect the others, making it easier to update or replace components without causing widespread disruptions.

-Testability: Clear boundaries between layers in Clean Architecture enable comprehensive unit testing.
+**Testability**: Clear boundaries between layers in Clean Architecture enable comprehensive unit testing.
 By isolating business logic, testing becomes simpler, allowing for thorough test coverage and easy mocking of dependencies.
 This leads to higher code quality and fewer bugs.

-Scalability: Clean Architecture facilitates scalability by separating concerns and making dependencies explicit.
+**Scalability**: Clean Architecture facilitates scalability by separating concerns and making dependencies explicit.
 It allows for independent scaling of components, making it easier to handle increased load or incorporate new features without disrupting the overall system's stability.

-Flexibility and Adaptability: With Clean Architecture, the core business logic is shielded from external influences.
+**Flexibility and Adaptability**: With Clean Architecture, the core business logic is shielded from external influences.
 This separation enables easier adaptation to changing requirements and the ability to swap out components when needed.
 It ensures long-term flexibility and future-proofing of the software.

 ## Pros and Cons of Clean Architecture